Tinformant/Leet/System Design/Cloud/README.md

 ## Concurrency
 * GFS only guareentes order for concurrent updates for individual chunks

+## Record Append
+* Traditional write: the client specifies the offset at which data is to be written.
+Concurrent writes to the same region are not serializable: the region may end up containing data fragments from multiple clients.
+* Record append: the client specifies only the data.
+GFS appends it to the file at least once atomically (i.e., as one continuous sequence of bytes) at an offset of GFS’s choosing and returns that offset to the client.
 ## ACID
 * GFS only has CD.